-Required: Master's degree in a related field or a bachelor's degree with a minimum of five years working with the relevant application(s) in a professional environment.
+Required: Master’s Degree in Mathematics, Mathematics Education or in closely related field with a minimum of 2 years of teaching experience.
 This position is not eligible for H-1B sponsorship.

-Submit cover letter, curriculum vitae, and evidence of teaching effectiveness to https://jobs.miamioh.edu/cw/en-us/job/498652/visiting-faculty.
-Inquiries about the position may be directed to Dave Scoville at firstname.lastname@example.org.
-Screening of applications will begin immediately and continue until position is filled.
+Submit cover letter and curriculum vitae to https://jobs.miamioh.edu/cw/en-us/job/498930/visiting-faculty-mth-learning-assistance.
+Inquiries may be directed to Kelly Cochrane at firstname.lastname@example.org.
+Screening of applications will begin immediately and continue until the position is filled.

 Miami University, an Equal Opportunity/Affirmative Action employer, encourages applications from minorities, women, protected veterans and individuals with disabilities.
 Miami University prohibits harassment, discrimination and retaliation on the basis of age (40 years or older), color, disability, gender identity or expression, genetic information, military status, national origin (ancestry), pregnancy, race, religion, sex/gender, status as a parent or foster parent, sexual orientation, or protected veteran status in its application and admission processes, educational programs and activities, facilities, programs or employment practices.
 Requests for reasonable accommodations for disabilities related to employment should be directed to ADAFacultyStaff@MiamiOH.edu or 513-529-3560.